Accessibility in Warrington

 Here at Warrington Disability Partnership we believe that buildings should be accessible and for a reasonable price we can turn your building into a fully disabled accessible building.
 If you have any access related problems that you would like friendly and professional help and guidance with.Contact us to find out more today.

 This is Tom Coleridge, our Disability Information Officer.
 Contact him if we have missed any entries, or you think the information needs to be updated or changed.
 Thanks!

 Tom served with the 1st Battalion Duke of Lancaster Regiment.
-He was injured on the 21st March 2010 in Afghanistan.
-Tom and his group were ambushed on a patrol and he took a round to left side of his abdomen tearing through his liver, right kidney and spine.
+He was injured on the 10th June 2010 in Afghanistan.
+Tom and his group were ambushed on a patrol and he took a round to the left side of his abdomen tearing through his liver, right kidney and spine.
 Tom is now paralysed from the waist down.
 He updates the Warrington Access Guide and also he access audits building to make them more disabled accessible.